 “Give yourself a year’s worth of a lot of grace.”

-I heard these words come out of my best friend’s mouth about me leaving my job of teaching for the last 11 years to be a stay-at-home-mom.
+I heard these words come out of my best friend’s mouth about me leaving my job of the last 11 years to be a stay-at-home-mom.

 In my head it didn’t make sense.
 I’d have all the time in the world.
 Literally.